Ynn/selfstar/exercises/follow-me.md

 Please note that the maximumNumberOfLights (we have introduced earlier) takes precedence over the given maximum power consumption.

-To simplify the implementation you can assume that each light as a 100Watt default consumption and that the lights are binary lights only.
-In such case the number of light is given by a simple Euclidean division.
+To simplify the implementation you can assume that each light as a default 100Watt consumption and that the lights are binary lights only.
+In such case the number representing light is given by a simple Euclidean division (N = Target/100)

-<u>Question 2 - Test:</u> Create a script (the environment should be composed by binary lights only) to test your application and checks it is working according to the specification.
+<u>Question 2 - Test:</u> Create a script to test your application and checks it is working according to the specification (the environment should be composed by binary lights only).

-<u>Question 3 - Manager:</u> Extend the FollowMeAdministration and your manager to add an energy saving goal :
+<u>Question 3 - Manager:</u> Extend the FollowMeAdministration interface and your manager implementation to add an energy saving goal :

 ![The FollowMeAdministration service](/img/exercises/follow.me/FollowMeAdministration.png)